HR Leaders Toronto is pre-approved for 8.75 CPD hours

 Best Practices for Creating Rewards & Recognition Programs

-Leading employers today understand the importance of a customized, individual rewards program that reflects the needs and preferences of their diverse workforces.
+Employee recognition is a crucial part of great workplace cultures.
+Leading employers today understand the importance of a customized, sustainable program that helps employees feel valued and appreciated and that reflects the needs and preferences of their diverse workforces.